sungchun12/airflow-toolkit/README.md

 - Confidence that base DAG integration components work based on successful example DAGs(save 1-2 weeks of development time)
 - Simple setup and teardown for all toolkits and environments
 - It FEELS less painful to iteratively develop airflow DAG code AND infrastructure as code
+- Secure and private environments by default
-- Inspired to automate other painful parts of setting up airflow environments for others
+- You are inspired to automate other painful parts of setting up airflow environments for others

 ## Use Cases